platinio/PlatinioTween/README.md

 Animating UI Elements
 ==============

-Ok it is really usefull create tweens via code, but the real stuff is to create UI Animations, if you has been try it before you know the hard stuff is to moving UI around because RectTransform positions are always relative to his anchor, this meas that say.
+Ok it is really usefull create tweens via code, but the real stuff is to create UI Animations, if you has been try it before then you know how hard it can be moving UI around because RectTransform positions are always relative to his anchor, so it means that.

 ```c#
 rectTransform.anchoredPosition = new Vector2(100.0f , 100.0f);
 ```

-is diferent for every single element that has diferent anchors configuration, one way to made it "works" is to use the same anchor position for every single element that we want to animate, but if you has been try it you know that it creates more problems that it actually solve.
+is diferent for every single element that has diferent anchors configuration, one way to made it "works" is to use the same anchor position for every single element that we want to animate, but if you has been try it you know that it creates more problems.

-So i create a function to convert any anchoredPosition for any RectTransform to a global coordinate system, so you can move stuff around as precise as you want wiutout touching the anchors.
+So i made a function to convert any anchoredPosition for any RectTransform to a global coordinate system, so you can move stuff around as precise as you want without touching the anchors.

-Use this as a giude to move stuff around inside a canvas.
+Use this as a guide to move stuff around inside a canvas.

      0.0 , 1.0 _______________________1.0 , 1.0
               |                      |